bishalganai05/MEETIFY/README.md

 This project is intended to be our final semester project for the B.Tech program.
 It provides a comprehensive video conferencing solution with a focus on ease of use, security, and scalability.
 Developing Meetify allows us to showcase our skills in web development, communication protocols, and potential security best practices.

 ## Project Description
-Meetify is a web-based video conferencing application designed to address the challenges of remote work and social distancing brought on by the COVID-19 pandemic.
+Meetify is a web-based video conferencing application designed to address the challenges of remote work and social distancing.
 It offers a user-friendly platform for individuals, businesses, and educational institutions to connect, collaborate, and celebrate virtually.

 A video conferencing platform with `MEETIFY` using peer-to-peer connection.